google/WebFundamentals/src/content/en/fundamentals/capabilities/native-hardware/device-orientation/index.markdown

     <img src="images/gamma.png"><br>
     <b>gamma:</b> The rotation around the y axis and is 0&deg; when the left and
     right of the device are equidistant from the surface of the earth.
 The value increases as the the right side is tipped towards the surface of the earth.
   </div>
 </div>

-{% include fundamentals/section_toc.liquid %}